FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 #### Installing bcm2835 library

-The bcm2835 library is essential for Raspberry Pi (RPi) as it provides access to GPIO and other IO functions on the Broadcom BCM 2835 chip, used in the Raspberry Pi.
-This allows control and interface with various external devices connected to the GPIO pins on the RPi board.
+The bcm2835 library is essential for Raspberry Pi (RPi) as it provides access to GPIO and other IO functions on the Broadcom BCM 2835 chip, used in the Raspberry Pi 4.
+This allows control and interface with various external devices connected to the GPIO pins on the RPi 4 boards.

 1. Open the command line of your Raspberry Pi.
 2. Navigate to your home directory by entering the following command: